Why is it important to clean with eco-friendly products?

 If the problem persists, it’s a good idea to have your pet checked out by a veterinarian to rule out any medical issues that might be causing the accidents.
 If and when your pet is healthy, use positive reinforcement to re-train them to eliminate in the proper spot.

-So what’s the best “least icky” way to clean our carpets and rugs from pet stains that actually works?
+So what’s the best, pet friendly way to clean our carpets and rugs from pet stains?

 So next time your puppy or kitten leaves a bit of a mess for you right in the middle of your living room, give this cleaning method a shot and let us how well it worked for you.